Lexus RX: 2003–2006

 In North America, the RX 330 series began sales in March 2003 for the 2004 model year.
 Here, the car was badged RX 330 denoting its larger 3.3-liter V6.
 The RX 330 (MCU33/MCU38) was powered by a 3.3-liter ULEV certified 3MZ-FE V6, rated at 230 hp SAE and 238 lbft linked to a 5-speed automatic and was offered in either front or all-wheel drive.
 New technology features included Adaptive Front-lighting System (AFS) with swivel headlights, height-adjustable air suspension on the all-wheel drive models, Dynamic Laser Cruise Control system, and rain-sensing wipers.
 All North American models were initially built in Japan until September 2003 when production of the RX 330 began in Cambridge, Ontario, Canada.
 For each year of the second and third generation RX, a small number of non-hybrid RXs were assembled in Japan.

 Lexus debuted the RX 400h (MHU38) at the 2004 North American International Auto Show, with plans to launch the vehicle in the U.S. market.
 The equivalent Harrier Hybrid debuted in Japan on 22 March 2005, the same day as the Toyota Highlander Hybrid.
 Hybrid production began in March 2005 at Toyota Motor Kyushu.
 The Lexus RX 400h made its U.S. sales debut in mid-2005, with over 9,000 pre-orders at launch.
 The RX 400h's arrival in the U.S. had been delayed by several months; Lexus had announced in November 2004 that the American launch of the hybrid Lexus SUV would occur for the 2006 model year.
 The RX 400h became the first production premium hybrid vehicle when it went on sale in 2005.

-Compared to the Lexus RX 330 and RX 350, the RX 400h featured a different front grille and round fog lights, and also differently styled LED taillights in place of the conventional LED ones on the RX 330/RX 350.
+Compared to the Lexus RX 330 and RX 350, the RX 400h featured a different front grille and round fog lights, and also differently styled LED tail lights in place of the conventional LED ones on the RX 330/RX 350.
 Different exterior colors were offered.
 In 2007, Hybrid badging was added to the rear side doors.
 The RX 400h interior featured a hybrid information display on the navigation screen showing electrical motor, gasoline engine, and regenerative braking activation in real time.
 Some RX 400h models without navigation screens displayed the information on a small monochrome display on the instrument panel.
 When launched in 2005, the RX 400h came exclusively with brushed aluminum interior accents, in place of the wood trim offered in the standard RX.
 This changed in 2006, when the RX 400h became available with Bird's Eye Maple wood trim.